 We arrived in Glasgow on time and I walked up central station platform admiring the fine architecture of the station as I had on previous occasions.

-The Caledonian sleeper is due for a major upgrade in the Spring of 2018.
+The Caledonian sleeper is due new trains as part of a major upgrade in 2018.
 A fleet of 75 new carriages will replace the BR Mark 3 vehicles that have performed so well for over 35 years.
 More information is available on the Serco Caledonian website.

 Key features of the new carriages include suites and en-suite toilets and showers.
 The suites even have double beds – something never seen before on British over-night sleeping trains.
 The flavour of Scotland is a prime attraction of the existing trains and will continue with the replacement carriages.
 A key element of sleeper travel is the comfort of the mattress.
-The new carriages have handcrafted spring mattresses manufactured by the Scottish firm of Glencraft .
+The Caledonian Sleeper new train passengers can expect a great night’s sleep thanks to handcrafted spring mattresses manufactured by the Scottish firm of Glencraft .
 This company has supplied mattresses to four generations of the British Royal Family at Balmoral and have a Royal Warrant from Her Majesty Queen Elizabeth II.
 The company is based near Aberdeen and have been trading since 1843.
 What a truly wonderful facet to these new trains!
 I look forward to experiencing these quality beds in the near future.

-Why not take the sleeper to Edinburgh and then pick up the re-opened Waverley Route?
+Why not take the sleeper train to Edinburgh and then pick up the re-opened Waverley Route?

 Did you know that there is a limit on how much luggage you can take on the train?